terrytaylorbonn/terrytaylorbonn.github.io/0-mission.markdown

 - 1 Recognizing what works
 - 2 And what doesnt work
 - 3 Providing core insights (demos)
-- 4 Predicting the future
+- 4 Anticipating the future

 -----------------<br>